gojoychain/slate/source/index.html.md

 **[Register for an API Key](#generate-api-key)**

-API keys are needed to allow access to the authenticated APIs.
+An API key is needed to allow access to the APIs.
 API keys should be included in all API requests to the server in a header that looks like the following:

 `Authorization: MY_API_KEY`